-Flash News: OKX to Adjust Discount Rates for Several Assets
+Flash News: OKX to adjust discount rates for several assets

 About OKX

 OKX is a leading global crypto exchange and innovative Web3 company.
-Trusted by more than 50 million global users, OKX is known for being the fastest and most reliable crypto app for traders everywhere.
+Trusted by more than 50 million global users, OKX is known for being one of the fastest and most reliable crypto apps in the world.

 As a top partner of English Premier League champions Manchester City FC, McLaren Formula 1, Olympian Scotty James, and F1 driver Daniel Ricciardo, OKX aims to supercharge the fan experience with new engagement opportunities.
 OKX is also the top partner of the Tribeca Festival as part of an initiative to bring more creators into web3.